MrFuNK1/Blender-rF2-Studio/README.md

 ![Usage Screenshot](/screenshots/usage.png)

 ### Troubleshooting
 Installation is done to the following paths.
-Each template has to be saved in its own folder.
+Each template has to be saved in its own folder (e.g. "rF2 Studio").
 Only then you do have the correct entries in the menu.

+#### Linux

 `$HOME/blender/2.91/scripts/startup/bl_app_templates_user`

+#### Windows

 `C:\Documents and Settings\%username%\Application Data\Blender Foundation\Blender\2.XX\scripts\startup\bl_app_templates_user`